 - Why didn't this behavior show up during testing?

 - How do we fix it?

 The answer to the first question is straightforward.
-It's very difficult in a test environment to simulate real users, their behavior patterns, and the volumes of work they might perform.
+It's difficult to simulate real users in a test environment, along with their behavior patterns and the volumes of work they might perform.
 The only completely sure way to understand how a system behaves under load is to observe it in production.
 To be clear, we aren't suggesting that you should skip performance testing.
 Performance tests are crucial for getting baseline performance metrics.
 But you must be prepared to observe and correct performance issues when they arise in the live system.